123HARSH456/OPENCV/README.md

 ![OpenCV](https://img.shields.io/badge/opencv-%23white.svg?style=for-the-badge&logo=opencv&logoColor=white)

 Welcome to my OpenCV repository!
 This repo is a collection of projects and scripts covering everything from OpenCV basics to advanced computer vision applications like hand tracking, pose detection, face mesh, and face detection using MediaPipe and OpenCV.
+It also consists of my projects like Hand gesture volume control.

 ## 🔰 Basics (OpenCV Essentials)